Fermented foods

 Dr Megan Rossi in a lab looking through a microscope

 With the fermentation craze growing fast, by now perhaps you’ve dabbled in kombucha or kefir – but what actually are fermented foods and what does the science say?
-Here’s the inside scoop on fermentation and the evidence behind the proposed health benefits.
+Here’s the inside scoop on fermentation, the evidence behind the proposed health benefits, and how to make your own Kimchi.

 What is fermentation?